-The appointed PSP shall, when required during the Study, obtain the necessary quotations from reputable sub-contractors and sub-consultants for the tasks specified above.
-The quotations, with a recommendation from the PSP, shall then be submitted to DWS for approval before the sub-contractor / sub-consultant is appointed.
+The appointed PSP shall, when required during the Study, obtain the necessary quotations from reputable sub-consultants for the required specialist task(s).
+The quotations, with a recommendation from the appointed PSP, shall then be submitted to DWS for approval before the sub-consultant is appointed.
 The relevant Government procurement regulations shall apply to this appointment process.